 Featuring the voices of Stephen Fry, Lucy Lawless, and Rhys Darby, Invaders merges scripted VR and traditional gaming elements with on-the-fly adaptive features to create a tailored interactive environment in which the game’s robots “come through the walls, the floor — even from behind your couch,” according to Magic Leap.

-Developed in partnership with Peter Jackson’s Weta Workshop, Dr. Grordbort’s Invaders is available for free right now to anyone who already has the pricey hardware, which you can splurge for over at Magic Leap’s online storefront.
+Developed in partnership with Peter Jackson’s Weta Workshop, Dr. Grordbort’s Invaders is available for free right now to anyone who already has the pricey hardware, which you can splurge on over at Magic Leap’s online storefront.